 3. Remote patient monitoring is worth the investment

-CMS expanded RPM reimbursement before the pandemic because the federal government’s own research showed that remote monitoring decreases hospital admission rates and cuts the cost of chronic disease management.
+The Centers for Medicare & Medicaid Services (CMS) expanded RPM reimbursement before the pandemic because the federal government’s own research showed that remote monitoring decreases hospital admission rates and cuts the cost of chronic disease management.
 During the pandemic, CMS and other payers have further embraced telehealth out of necessity, making it even more profitable for providers.

 “Since the outbreak, I’ve seen more change from a regulatory standpoint in three to four months than I have in the past six years,” says Rich Curry, vice president of business development for Health Recovery Solutions (HRS), another leading remote monitoring solution.
 “Telehealth and RPM had to come into play.
 People were quarantined and under stay-at-home orders.
 It was too dangerous to have high-risk patients only have access to healthcare by taking a trip to a hospital.”